saleyn/papahome/README.md

 - We assume that dates are in UTC time zone.

+- All balance calculations are done in whole minutes using standard rounding.

 ## Design

 The application we are going to build will store data in a database and use Ecto